TharukaMannapperuma/iotbell/README.md

 ### Text to Speech
 - Using pyttsx3 python library we can convert text messages which user send to the raspberry into a voice. more information can be found <a href="https://pypi.org/project/pyttsx3/">here</a>

+### Raspberry Pi Camera
+- Using <a href="https://pypi.org/project/picamera/">this</a> library we can attach raspberry pi camera to capture video and stills.
+Dcoumentation can be found in mentioned link

+### MQTT Communication
+- Using <a href="https://pypi.org/project/paho-mqtt/">this</a> library we can do MQTT communications with the MQTT server of our choice.

+### GPIO of Raspberry Pi
+- Using <a href="https://pypi.org/project/RPi.GPIO/">this</a> library we can control GPIO pins of the raspberry pi.